Nathy Peluso

-Natalia "Nathy" Peluso (/es/; born 12 January 1995) is a Spanish singer and songwriter.
+Natalia "Nathy" Peluso (/es/; born 12 January 1995) is an Argentine Spanish singer-songwriter.

 Born in Argentina and raised in Alicante, Spain, Peluso became interested in the performing arts at an early age, performing cover songs at musical bars in her teenage years in Torrevieja.
 After graduating from King Juan Carlos University, Peluso relocated to Barcelona to pursue a professional career in music, with her first releases Esmeralda (2017) and La Sandunguera (2018) being confected independently.
 Peluso slowly started to become recognized in Spain.
 After signing to Sony Music Spain, she started working on her breakthrough album Calambre (2020) for which she won the Latin Grammy Award for Best Alternative Music Album in 2021.
 Her second studio album, Grasa, was released in 2024.

 Distinguished for her theatrical personality onstage, and her fusion of hip-hop, soul, and world music, Peluso's popularity expanded after collaborating with Bizarrap on "Bzrp Music Sessions, Vol. 36" (2020), achieving commercial success and social media traction in Latin America.
 She has also collaborated with Christina Aguilera, Karol G, and C. Tangana, with the latter one's duet "Ateo" debuting atop the Spanish charts.

 Peluso's artistry has been awarded six Premios Gardel, one Premio Odeón and five Latin Grammys out of fourteen nominations, including Best New Artist, among many others.